virtualmin/virtualmin.com/content/docs/Development/domain-management-api.md

 ### Available variables in scripts

-Scripts have access to environment variables starting with `$VIRTUALSERVER_`, similar to those used in [templates](/XXXXXXX).
+Scripts have access to environment variables starting with `$VIRTUALSERVER_`, similar to those described in [Template Variables](/docs/development/template-variables) page.
 These variables contain details about the virtual server.

 The action type is specified in `$VIRTUALSERVER_ACTION`, which can be: